 1991 - 2001: Royal visit, top assignment and many acquisitions

-In 2010, André Nieuwkerk retired and his son Peter Nieuwkerk, who started working at Budelpack in 2004, took over.
-Two years later he became the majority shareholder.
+In 2010, André Nieuwkerk retired.
+His son, Peter, who had worked for Budelpack since 2004, took over.
+In 2012, Peter became the majority shareholder.